Maikon/personal_blog/_posts/2014-06-19-quicker-testing.md

 ---
 layout: post
 title: 'Quicker Testing with Vim and Shell script'
-category: post
+category: blog
+tag:
+- rspec
+- ruby
+- tdd
+- vim
+- unix
 ---

 One of the tasks for my new iteration is to perform, record and publish the roman numerals kata, in under 10 minutes.
 I've done the kata quite a few times but never actually try to get it under 10.
 I did perform it yesterday in front of the team and we clocked it at 20 but a big part of the process was getting the right setup in place.

 The way I usually work with Vim I have two panes, one with the tests and another one with the code I'm testing.
 Being a fan of [Gary Bernhardt](https://twitter.com/garybernhardt), I took some pieces from his [.dotfiles](https://github.com/garybernhardt/dotfiles) and more specifically his [.vimrc](https://github.com/garybernhardt/dotfiles/blob/master/.vimrc) file.
 I would highly recommend the screencast series he made at [DAS](https://www.destroyallsoftware.com/screencasts) for some really great stuff.

 The above is a good setup when developing solo but when giving a presentation it's ideal to have a third pane where the tests run.
 When doing Rails you can automate the process using a gem like guard but it would be quite an overkill to put it mildly, having to install a gem for a kata.
 After watching [this](https://www.destroyallsoftware.com/screencasts/catalog/running-tests-asynchronously) screencast by Gary, I saw how he emulated a similar scenario where he created a [FIFO](https://en.wikipedia.org/wiki/Named_pipe) and having that running on one pane, he sent input to it through a separate pane.

 To make a FIFO you simply type the following in the terminal: `mkfifo pipe_name`.
 Once you create one you can open the reading end of it using `cat pipe_name`.
 Opening up a new pane, you can send a test message by doing the following `echo 'hello' > pipe_name` and you should see the result on the other side.
 What he did in the end was to have a small script like this which would keep the reading end open so he could continuously send commands.
 This is the little shell script he wrote:

    while true do
      sh -c "$(cat test-commands)"
    done